 Signs of Abuse

-Spotting the signs of abuse in a relationship isn’t always a simple process because there are many different types of abuse that can affect women, children and even men regardless of age, race, religion or financial background.
+Spotting the signs of abuse in a relationship isn’t simple because there are many types of abuse that can affect anyone of any age, gender, sexuality, race, religion, or financial background.
+Abuse also has various effects on the children of victims and survivors of abuse.

-However, there are some common characteristics among most abusers that you can spot, if you know what to look for.
+However, there are some common characteristics among abusers that you can often spot, if you know what to look for.

 Red Flags and Warning Signs of an Abuser

-Many abusers are experts at hiding their behaviors from the world, which is why many victims face doubt and skepticism when they try to come forward.
+Many abusers are experts at hiding their behaviors from the world – whether those behaviors are physical, verbal, or emotional – which is why many survivors face doubt and skepticism when they try to come forward.
 Some people simply cannot believe that someone they know, who seems so friendly and charismatic, could be capable of such terrible acts.

 - Severe jealousy